The Accidentals: 2021–present: Time Out, Vessel, Reimagined, and Cover Art

 On January 24, 2024, Buist announced via social media that she was changing her name to Sav Madigan.
 It followed her announcement the year before that she was planning to release a solo album titled Mockingbird Suite, and the launch of her solo Patreon page in October 2023, all while she was pursuing a degree in biology at MTSU.

 The Accidentals, with staff from Kaboom Collective and over 40 music students from the Appleton Area School District, Howard-Suamico School District and Green Bay Area Public School District, took part in workshops and collaborated to perform a concert of the Reimagined album at the Weidner Center in Green Bay, Wisconsin on April 11, 2024.

 The Accidentals perform on the Cover Art tour in April 2024.

 The album Cover Art, consisting of cover versions of songs by female artists, came to fruition in April 2024 with a supporting tour of Michigan and selected cities across the US.
 The album, which Local Spins said was "long-awaited", grew out of the band's "Play Your Paragon" video series, which started in 2020 and featured cover versions of songs by women.
 While recording the album, the band aimed to limit themselves to "three instruments and three voices" per song.
 The songs on the album are "Green and Gold" (Lianne La Havas), "Not Strong Enough" (boygenius), "Manhole" (Ani DiFranco), "Every Day Is a Winding Road" (Sheryl Crow), "Heart of Glass" (Blondie), "Don't Know Why" (Norah Jones), "Closer to Fine" (Indigo Girls), and "Hammond Song" (The Roches) with Kim Richey.

+The EP Time Out: Session #3 was released on August 15, 2025, featuring songs co-written with songwriters such as Mary Bragg, Gary Burr and Georgia Middleman, Kim Richey, and David Wilcox.

+The band launched their second collaboration with Kaboom Collective studio orchestra in 2025, releasing their winter holiday season album, Sonus Borealis: A Holiday Winter Collection, on October 24, 2025.
+The album includes covers of the songs "A Hazy Shade of Winter" (Paul Simon of Simon & Garfunkel), "Northern Attitude" (Noah Kahan & Gabe Simon), "River" (Joni Mitchell), "Pennies from Heaven" (Arthur Johnston & Johnny Burke), "Christmas in L.A."
+(Vulfpeck), "Silent Night" (Franz Xaver Gruber & Joseph Mohr), "I've Got My Love to Keep Me Warm" (Irving Berlin), "White Winter Hymnal" (Robin Pecknold of Fleet Foxes), "Someday at Christmas" (Ron Miller & Bryan Wells), "All I Want for Christmas Is You" (Mariah Carey & Walter Afanasieff), "Wonderful Christmastime" (Paul McCartney), "DJ Play a Christmas Song" (Sarah Hudson & others), and "Christmas Eve Sarajevo" (Jon Oliva, Robert Kinkel & Paul O'Neill).
+The Accidentals & Kaboom Collective did a multi-city tour performing the album in December 2025.